 Rather he said, “take it harder!”

-The gender communication difference is warped and should move in warp speed to change.
+The gender communication difference is warped and should move at warp speed to change.

 News Flash for Dealerships!